 Google Assistant can open apps, make suggestions, tell you the weather, play music, set reminders, and more—all of which is typically possible with other digital assistants.
-But with a new technology called Duplex, unveiled during the 2018 I/O keynote, Google Assistant can now also make calls and schedule appointments for you.
+But with a technology called Duplex, unveiled during the 2018 I/O keynote, Google Assistant can also make calls and schedule appointments for you.
 During the I/O keynote, a live demo had Assistant call a hair salon to book an appointment for a woman.
 On the phone, Assistant sounded like a real person, responded to proper verbal cues, and was able to book a specific service within a certain time frame.

 Google Assistant supports 30 languages and has six different voices to choose from—one of which is that of award-winning musician John Legend and actor and comedian Issa Rae.
 Many of the newest actions available for Google Assistant can be found within the Explore feature.